-Most guiding or outdoor education jobs that involve extended trips, including with NOLS, Outward Bound, and the American Mountain Guides Association (AMGA), require a Wilderness First Responder (WFR) certification as a prerequisite.
+Most guiding or outdoor education jobs that involve extended trips, including with NOLS, Outward Bound, and the American Mountain Guides Association, require a WFR (shorthand for Wilderness First Responder, pronounced 'woofer') certification as a prerequisite.

 Emergency Medical Technician (EMT)

 EMTs provide advanced pre-hospital medical care and emergency transportation to people with serious injury or illness.
-They can work in frontcountry environments like ambulances, or, with a Wilderness Emergency Medical Technician (WEMT) certification, in backcountry settings like Life Flight helicopters.
+They can work in frontcountry environments like ambulances, or, with a Wilderness EMT certification, in backcountry settings like Life Flight helicopters.

-If you’re considering an EMT certification, be aware that states set their own standards of certification or licensure for EMTs.
+If you’re considering EMT jobs, be aware that states set their own standards of certification or licensure for EMTs.
 Most states use the National Registry of EMT (NREMT) certification, which you get through successful testing.

 Ski patrollers provide emergency medical and rescue services to snow sports participants, such as cross-country skiers, downhill skiers, and snowboarders.
 Ski patrollers may operate within a resort ski area or in a backcountry setting.

 Ski areas have different first aid certification requirements.
 Some require an EMT certification, while others need the Outdoor Emergency Care (OEC) certification.
-People who have WFRs or WEMTs can get the OEC certification through assessment requests to the National Ski Patrol.
+People who have WFRs or Wilderness EMTs can get the OEC certification through assessment requests to the National Ski Patrol.

 Search and Rescue Volunteer